 Avril's production, though, came as a defensive end in the Lions' 4-3 defense.
 The Browns would be making a big investment in Avril while asking him to shift to an outside linebacker in Ray Horton's new 3-4 defense.

 There's no question that Avril would make an impact on a defense that finished 11th in sacks last season.
-The bigger question is whether the Browns are overpaying for a defender who struggles against the run and played 66 percent of Detroit's defensive snaps last season.
+The bigger question is whether the Browns would be overpaying for a defender who struggles against the run and who played only 66 percent of Detroit's defensive snaps last season.

 The Browns have to be careful because this is the same situation involving another potential target, the Ravens' Paul Kruger.
 He's a very effective pass-rusher but doesn't fare well against the run.